GoogleChrome/developer.chrome.com/site/en/blog/google-summer-of-code-and-chrome-extensions/index.md

 ### At the Very Beginning

 I first learned of GSoC in February 2023 but was not yet sure I wanted to apply.
 I had a few concerns back then:

 * I'm introverted, and English is not my native language, so communication with mentors might be challenging.
 * GSoC communities come from all over the world, and dealing with time zone differences could be difficult.
 * GSoC is such a renowned program that it can be competitive, making my chances seem slim.

-However, I can confidently say none of these were an issue!
+However, I can confidently say none of these were an issue.

 Before I tell my story, I'd like to talk about something that happened to me at the beginning of 2022.
 This incident was also an opportunity for me to participate in GSoC.
 I had wanted to migrate a browser extension based on Manifest V2 to Manifest V3.
-In order to complete the migration, I had to refer to the documentation and understand every API change.
+To complete the migration, I had to refer to the documentation and understand every API change.
 I also had to search for whether there were relevant samples for reference.
 Comprehending the new API and transferring the code is quite challenging for me.

 That's why I was highly excited when browsing the GSoC project list and catching the idea related to MV3.
-I'm eager to contribute to improving the Manifest V3 extension samples and provide an amenity for future developers.
+I was eager to contribute to improving the Manifest V3 extension samples and provide an amenity for future developers.

 In March, I emailed Oliver, one of the mentors in charge, a brief email about my intention:

-{% Details %}
+{% Details 'open' %}
 {% DetailsSummary %}
-The application for participate in GSoC project
+The application to participate in the GSoC project
 {% endDetailsSummary %}

 Hi,